raspberrypi/style-guide/style-guide.md

 *   cron – time-based job scheduler in Unix-like computer operating systems
 *   crontab – cron table, a configuration file driving cron that specifies shell commands to run periodically on a given schedule
 *   CSS – Cascading Style Sheets.
 Note capitalisation.
 Lower case *style sheets* can be used to refer to CSS documents: *Cascading Style Sheets (CSS) specifications enable a web designer to use style sheets to lay out a web page.*
 *   CSV – comma-separated values
+*   cubesat - not CubeSat or cube sat
 *   curriculum (pl. curricula)
 *   cyber- – avoid as a prefix where possible: dated.
 If you do need to use it, don't hyphenate. *Cyberattack, cyberterrorism.*